The 60th (The King's Royal Rifle Corps)

 Several cases of cholera were reported in the 60th Foot during the epidemic of Sept 1867.
 On 30 Aug, a wife of a private soldier at Pembroke Camp who had been struck off the strength of the regiment because of her bad character, died from cholera.
 Her immorality was beheld a contributory factor in her becoming ill.
 It was thought that cholera was more likely to strike the immoral and those with an emotional or excitable character.

-The First Battalion The King's Royal Rifle Corps
+The 1st/The King's Royal Rifle Corps

-Malta 1903 The 1st/KRRC was at Floriana Barracks.
+1903 The 1st/KRRC was at Floriana Barracks.
 This consisted partly of stone buildings and partly of huts, the latter being of modern construction.
 The families were at St Francis Xavier Barracks.

 The 1st/KRRC had a higher incidence of Malta Fever than the rest of the garrison.
 Young, unseasoned soldiers were considered to be more susceptible to fall ill to fever during their first summer at Malta.
 The SMO reported that